Last Updated on July 12, 2021.

 The Blue Yeti and the Rode NT USB are two of the most popular USB microphones on the market.

-Now, they are very different and knowing these differences is something that will help you make a better decision.
+Now, they are very different and knowing these differences is something that will help you make a better decision when thinking about which one to get.

-In this post I’ll do a deepdive into both mics, give you some of their features, specifications, and more… and lastly I’ll do a quick comparison of both as well as give you my opinion on which you should get.
+In this post I will be comparing both mics, tell you about some of their features, specifications, and more as well as give you my opinion on which you should get.

 Let’s get started…